cockroachlabs/workshop_labs/spatial-data/README.md

 (6 rows)
 ```

-## Lab 1 - Finding the Common Loon sightings by the NABBS in the years 2000-2019 in NY state
+## Lab 1 - ST_Collect() and ST_AsGeoJSON()

+In this lab the goal is to find the Common Loon sightings by the NABBS in the years 2000-2019 in NY state.

 First, we create a list of all of the sightings of the Common Loon.

 Then, we use the `ST_Collect()` function, which collects geometries into a `GeometryCollection`.

 Finally, we take the `GeometryCollection` object and use the `ST_AsGeoJSON()` function to convert it to the [GeoJSON](https://www.cockroachlabs.com/docs/stable/geojson.html) format, which is much more extensible and user friendly, too.

-Copy the output of the query and paste it into <http://geojson.io> to see what it looks like.

 ```sql
 WITH loon_sightings AS (